 Rainwater fittings

 Repair category 1

-Notes At the time of inspection, the weather was dry and I cannot confirm the water tightness of these units.
+Notes At the time of inspection the weather was dry and I cannot confirm the watertightness of these units.
+Some sections were found to be slightly undulating with lying water to additional areas.
+A competent roof contractor will be able to advise further.